 There’s so much that can go wrong with your online business at any given moment.
 Getting instantly alerted is basic disaster preparedness.

-Sisense Pulse allows you to be on top of everything, from marketing campaigns to customer interactions without having to go through dozens of dashboards and stats on a daily basis.
+This allows you to stay on top of everything, from marketing campaigns to customer interactions without having to go through dozens of dashboards and stats all day long.
 It can also automate the immediate action (e.g. a personalized email) and workflows (for your teams to know exactly what they need to do immediately).

 - Alerts allow your team to take immediate action when important business changes occur.